Python-Markdown/markdown/docs/extensions/md_in_html.md

 ## Summary

-An extensions that parses Markdown inside of HTML tags.
+An extension that parses Markdown inside of HTML tags.

 ## Syntax